Test in a live environment

 This code converts the string "Winter" to its corresponding enum value Season.Winter.

-IronPDF is a PDF library for .NET applications that helps developers create, edit, and manipulate PDF documents with ease.
+IronPDF PDF Library for Dynamic Document Generation is a PDF library for .NET applications that helps developers create, edit, and manipulate PDF documents with ease.
 This powerful library can be particularly useful in scenarios where dynamic PDF generation is required, such as generating reports or invoices.
-In this section, we'll explore how to integrate IronPDF with C# enums for PDF generation, and we'll also cover the installation process of IronPDF in your project.
+In this section, we'll explore how to integrate IronPDF with C# enums for creating PDF reports from HTML in .NET, and we'll also cover the installation process of IronPDF in your project.

 Installation of IronPDF is very easy using the NuGet package manager console.
 Open the package manager console in Visual Studio and write the following command: